max-drexler/conwaysgameoflife/README.md

-# conwaysgameoflife
+# Conway's Game of Life

  Implementation of conway's game of life using javafx

 ## To Run

-* Clone and run JAR file under dist/
+* Clone and run JAR file under dist